tsnowak/ssh-tools/README.md

 # ssh-manager.sh

-You may want to copy this to a location where it can be easily called, but is not necessary.
+You may want to copy `ssh-manager.sh` to a location where it can be easily called, but is not necessary.

 ### Usage